PX4/PX4-user_guide/en/complete_vehicles/atl_mantis_edu.md

 You can however, copy the `build/atl_mantis-edu_default/atl_mantis-edu_default.px4` file on SD card and rename it to `autopilot.px4`.
 If you then power up the Mantis, it will flash the file automatically.

+## What is open-source?

+- The PX4 firmware is open-source.
+- The camera is proprietary but implementing the [MAVLink camera protocol](https://mavlink.io/en/services/camera.html) and [MAVLink camera definition](https://mavlink.io/en/services/camera_def.html).
+- The gimbal is proprietary but implementing the [MAVLink gimbal v2 protocol](https://mavlink.io/en/services/gimbal_v2.html).
+- The flow module is proprietary communicating via MAVLink.

-## How to get help/technical support
+## How to get help/technical support?

 For hardware issues, please contact TODO: add vendor.

 Please get in contact with Daniel Agar or Julian Oes on [PX4 slack](https://slack.px4.io/).